vtexdocs/dev-portal-content/docs/guides/Checkout/checkout-api-overview.md

 createdAt: "2019-12-22T12:06:51.977Z"
 updatedAt: "2022-11-18T13:47:36.558Z"
 ---
->ℹ️ Check the new [Checkout onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview).
+> ℹ️️ Check the new [Checkout onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview).
 We created this guide to improve the onboarding experience for developers at VTEX.
 It assembles all documentation on our Developer Portal about the Checkout and is organized by focusing on the developer's journey.

 The Checkout API allows you to obtain and configure information about the shopping cart and its attachments, personalization of custom fields, orderForm structure, fulfillment data, order management, and identification of the sellers delivery region.